simao-ferreira/dotfiles/documentation/GAMING.md

 $ prime-run glxinfo | grep "OpenGL renderer"
 ```

-If does not work, it is necessary to config `/etc/X11/xorg.conf`
+If does not work, it might be necessary to config `/etc/X11/xorg.conf`
 ```
 Section "Device"
   Identifier "iGPU"